ngduc/node-rem/src_docs/features.md

   - more... (see package.json)

 ### Platforms
-- Mainly tested on MacOS High Sierra, node 8.10.x, yarn
+- Mainly tested on MacOS, node 14.7.x, yarn
 - Also tested on Windows 10 (Powershell) with MongoDB, latest nodejs, yarn

 ### Initialize DB Data